 NWTC keeps an official record of student attendance.
 A student that has notified NWTC of his or her intent to withdraw and completed a withdrawal form is considered to have officially withdrawn and the last date of attendance will be used for calculations of hours scheduled to attend.
-If a student does not return from an approved leave of absence or if a student quits attending class without notification, on the 10^{th} day of non-attendance the student will be unofficially withdrawn and the last date of attendance will be used for calculations of hours scheduled to attend.
+If a student does not return from an approved leave of absence or if a student quits attending class without notification, on the 10th day of non-attendance the student will be unofficially withdrawn and the last date of attendance will be used for calculations of hours scheduled to attend.
+If a student does not return from calculations of hours scheduled to attend.
+If a student will be used for calculations of hours scheduled to attend.
 If a student has unofficially withdrawn and NWTC does not become aware of this until records are checked at the end of an academic period, the withdrawal date will be determined within 30 calendar days of the

-- the end of the payment period
+- > the end of the payment period

 - > the end of the academic year, or

-- the end of the student's educational program
+- > the end of the student's educational program